eebio/esm/docs/src/plate_readers/calibration.md

 It can be called using `calibrate(data, time_col, TimeseriesBlank(blanks, blank_time_col))`.

+## SmoothedTimeseriesBlank

+The `SmoothedTimeseriesBlank` method averages across the blank wells, and then fits a straight line through the blank data (equivalent to fitting through all the blank wells without averaging).
+It then subtracts this line of best fit from each well in the data.

+It can be called using `calibrate(data, time_col, SmoothedTimeseriesBlank(blanks, blank_time_col))`.

 ## MeanBlank

 The `MeanBlank` method averages both over wells and over time.
 This gives a single value to calibrate the data against which is subtracted from the `data`.